 Kim started gymnastics as a young child and began coaching in 1990 as a volunteer at the local YMCA.
 A native of Canada, she went to Seneca College and received a degree in Advanced Gymnastics Coaching where she took courses like biomechanics, kinesiology, sport psychology, and business and worked with the National Team members.
 After working in Toronto for a couple of years, Kim moved to Atlanta in 1998 and began working at the City of Roswell Recreation and Parks where she was the Team Supervisor.
 Kim has watched many gymnasts grow up under her supervision, some even moving on to college competition.
 She gets a thrill out of seeing her gymnasts grow up and move on to succeed in everything they do and considers herself fortunate to have had a small part in that.

 Juan Arico, Director, Tennis Camp

-Since 2003, Juan has been the Marcus JCC’s Head Tennis Pro, specializing in Little Tennis, Junior Academy, Tennis Camps, and coaching ALTA and USTA teams.
+Juan has been the Marcus JCC's Head Tennis Pro since 2003 and Tennis Director since 2010, specializing in Little Tennis, Junior Academy, Tennis Camps, and coaching ALTA and USTA teams.
 A former professional tennis player himself, Juan is originally from Argentina, where he was ranked as a Junior Tennis Player until 1982.
 He holds a degree of Tennis Instructor from Buenos Aires University.
-Juan specializes in junior tennis, with experience running junior programs in tennis and country clubs, and coaching women’s teams.
-Coach Juan has attended numerous tennis workshops in South America and the U.S., held by the AAT, ITF, USPTA.
+Juan specializes in junior tennis, with experience running junior programs in tennis and country clubs, and coaching women's teams.
+Coach Juan has attended numerous tennis workshops in South America and the U.S., held by the AAT, ITF, and USPTA.
 Juan is certified by the ITF, AAT and USPTA.